How to MIG Weld Stainless to Mild Steel: Step by Step

 There is also the pulsed transfer.
 It is like spray transfer, but it uses two different amperages.
 One is strong enough to transfer weld metal.
 The other only keeps the arc lit.

 The pulsed mode welds all positions and thin metals.
-But you need an expensive welder to use it.
-For this mode, you use the same gases as the spray mode.
+But you need an expensive machine to use it.
+You use the same gases as the spray mode.

-When you use a stainless wire, you don’t want to use shielding gas with more than 2.5% CO2 for perfect corrosion resistance.
+When you use a stainless wire, you don’t want to use shielding gas with more than 2.5% CO2 to maintain corrosion resistance.

 The rest of the article will be about short-circuited transfer mode with a tri-mix gas since it’s the most common scenario.